 How much does it cost and how do I pay?

-The cost for summer housing is listed on the Undergraduate and Graduate Summer Housing Information Web pages.
+The cost for summer housing is listed on the undergraduate summer housing and graduate summer housing information web pages.
 The cost for your stay depends on the number of other residents you prefer to stay with.
 The summer rates are based on a Sunday to Sunday weekly rate.
 There is an additional $5 program fee for any resident staying longer than two weeks.
 This fee goes towards the Summer RA programs that are put on for residents throughout the summer.
 There is more information below regarding the program fee.

 Once you submit your summer housing reservation, the business office will update your student account through VitNet for the amount you owe.
 This is typically done the first week of May.
 If you make any changes to your summer housing reservation, the business office will update your student account.
 If you are not a Viterbo University student, the Office of Residence Life will contact you regarding payment.

 What apartment will I be in and who will be my roommate(s)?

 Pending on the number of summer residents staying on campus, residents will stay in one of the apartment buildings.
 Final housing arrangements will be decided in early May and residents will be emailed their room assignments the first week of May.

 On the summer housing reservation, you have the choice to list your room, floor, and roommate preferences.
 Apartment and roommate assignments are based on a few different factors—the immediacy of getting placed in summer housing, similar stay times for the summer, and if requested to be roommates.
 Your floor level request will be taken into account as best as possible for your room location.

 In the case that your next school year’s housing assignment is in the summer housing apartments, the Office of Residence Life will try its best to place you in your future apartment to reduce the number of moves you have to make.
 However, this may not be possible in all cases due to other circumstances.
 Also, if you are currently living in the summer housing apartment, you may be able to remain in your current room assignment rather than making an additional move.